gtb-2022-liu-xin/.github/profile/README.md

 ## :o:Who am I?

 - My name is Liuxin.
 And I am from Ningxia,China!
-I also have a nickname.-littleyao,because my gilrfirend's last name is yao.
+I also have a nickname-littleyao,because my girlfirend's last name is yao.
 So I choose littleyao as my nickname.

 - I also have a personal logo!
 Just as  below!